 Wander constantly reduces its carbon emissions.
 In addition, Wander compensates all unavoidable CO2 emissions from its packaging.
-Wander works with ClimatePartner for this purpose and supports a certified carbon Offset project for water purification in Odisha, India.
+Wander works with ClimatePartner for this purpose and supports a certified climate protection project with clean cooking stoves in Côte d'Ivoire.

 FSC certified packaging

 Wander uses Forest Stewardship Council (FSC) certified cardboard packaging to protect the environment.
 The FSC is a global, non-profit organisation.

 The FSC has defined a set of core principles to promote sustainable, responsible forestry.
 These aim to protect the forests from overexploitation and destruction and to ensure their long-term survival through good forest management.

 Caritas promotes healthy eating for people in need and is committed to equal health opportunities in Switzerland.
 In the Caritas markets, people who are affected by poverty are guaranteed to find a range of everyday products at rock bottom prices.
 Wander AG supports the Caritas Market cooperative by offering its products at greatly reduced prices.

 Wander AG gives food to Schweizer Tafel.
 Every month, it sends a crate of tea, cereals, Ovomaltine powder and other drinks to the non-profit organisation.
 The products are given to people in need in Switzerland.

 Wander is a sponsoring member of the Swiss Society for Nutrition (SGE), cementing its commitment to healthy eating in Switzerland.